MediaComem/comem-archidep/ex/docker-static.md

 # Containerize a static site using Docker

-In this exercise, you will apply your knowledge of Docker and Linux administration to containerize a static site built with the Parcel JavaScript bundler.
+In this exercise, you will apply your knowledge of Docker and Linux administration to containerize a static site built with the Vite JavaScript bundler.
 The site you will be containerizing is a completed version of your final ProgWeb challenge.

 You can complete this exercise directly on your local machine; there is **no** need to connect to your Azure VM.